AvaProtocol/OAK-docs/_docs/develop-custom-workflow.md

 In case you missed it, [StakeTUR](http://staketur.com/), [Nova Wallet](https://novawallet.io/), and [SubWallet](https://subwallet.app/) users are now automating web3 chores and boosting rewards by automatically staking spare $TUR.
 But Turing Network users have increasingly asked to automate other tasks as well-automating payments, splitting staking delegations, switching delegation to another collator, and delegating indefinitely.

-Rather than enable each of these use cases independently, OAK Network is launching Dynamic Dispatch to:
+Rather than enable each of these use cases independently, Ava Protocol is launching Dynamic Dispatch to:

 1. Extend time-based automation to every extrinsic on Turing Network

 2. Enable indefinitely recurring transactions

-Javascript code snippets are now available in the [OAK.js SDK repo](https://github.com/OAK-Foundation/oak.js) to show developers how to build automation workflows using the new Dynamic Dispatch blockchain API.
+Javascript code snippets are now available in the [OAK.js SDK repo](https://github.com/AvaProtocol/oak.js) to show developers how to build automation workflows using the new Dynamic Dispatch blockchain API.

 Keep reading to learn how to use Dynamic Dispatch via [Polkadot{.js}](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.turing.oak.tech#/explorer) to switch collator delegations and indefinitely auto-compound with pay-as-you-go fees!